Hannah Beachler

 Hannah E. Beachler (/biːklər/) is an American production designer.
 The first African-American to win the Academy Award for Best Production Design, she is known for her Afrofuturist design direction of Marvel Studios film series Black Panther and Black Panther: Wakanda Forever.
 Beachler has been involved in numerous projects directed by Beyoncé, including Lemonade and Black Is King.

-She also worked on the 2015 Rocky film Creed, the Miles Davis biopic Miles Ahead, and Moonlight.
+She also worked on the 2015 Rocky film Creed, the Miles Davis biopic Miles Ahead (2015), and Moonlight (2016).
 She was nominated at the Primetime Emmy Awards and won three ADG Awards, a Critics' Choice Movie Awards and a Saturn Awards.

 Early life and education

-Beachler, the daughter of an architect and interior decorator, grew up in Centerville, Ohio, being surrounded by design for a long time.
+Beachler, the daughter of an architect and interior decorator, grew up in Centerville, Ohio, United States, being surrounded by design for a long time.
 She graduated from the University of Cincinnati, studying fashion design.
-She attended Wright State University in Dayton, Ohio where she studied film.
+She attended Wright State University in Dayton, Ohio, where she studied film.

 Career

 She first met Ryan Coogler working on his Fruitvale Station, a film about the shooting of Oscar Grant.
 It had a limited budget and required Beachler's creativity to come up with low-cost ideas; she used her own Bay Area Rapid Transit card that is seen in the visor of a car Grant is driving.
 Fruitvale Station won the Grand Jury Prize for Best Film and the Audience Award for Best Film at the Sundance Film Festival in 2013.

 For Creed, Beachler watched the first four Rocky films for inspiration.
 She was responsible for designing Front Street Gym that appears prominently in the film.
 She visited a number of gyms across the United States, but particularly in Philadelphia where the film series is based, in order to get a good idea of what the set should look like.
 She designed the entire gym including the professionally-sized boxing ring, and her plans ensured that cameras could get a 360-degree view of everything.
 In her efforts, she was able to transform a hall within Temple University, into the realistic gym that was seen in the film.

 For the outdoor scenes in Miles Ahead, Beachler searched through numerous photograph archives to accurately capture the scenes in New York City from the 1950s to the 1970s, but ultimately took inspiration from some silent film shot from a car window, that was posted on YouTube decades later.
 She used no stage shots in the entire film; the set of Davis' home was a disused church in Cincinnati that was gutted and renovated to resemble a multi-layer house including a basement recording studio.